Grosnez Castle: Who built the Castle, when and why?

 Calculations have been done which have estimated that Grosnez castle might have taken as little as two to three years to build which would have given time to build it before it was attacked in 1373, and even if it was finished, it would only just have been which is consistent with the lack of artefacts found during the archaeological excavations.

 What probably clinches the theory of such a late build in the period just before it was attacked, are two finds made during those 19th century archaeological excavations which were surprisingly ignored by the later reviews by Nicolle and Rybot.
 Those are the finds of (1) the pile and layer of pure lime on the floor of one of the small buildings inside the castle walls and (2) the solid piece of lime "perfectly white as though it had just come from the kiln" amongst the rubble removed from around the walls.
 There can only be one reason why lime of this nature was on site and that is it would have been used for making lime mortar.
-In other words, at the time the castle was captured and then destroyed, it's construction was not yet complete and based on its position and size, would have met one of the main criteria for a medieval castle, that of projecting power from all those seeing it at a distance, whether from the sea or land.
+In other words, at the time the castle was captured and then destroyed, its construction was not yet complete and based on its position and size, would have met one of the main criteria for a medieval castle, that of projecting power from all those seeing it at a distance, whether from the sea or land.